sugi-lang/sugi/README.md

   println "Hello World!"
 ]
 ```
 Save this code to a file named `hello.su`.
-Then enter: `sugi hello.su`
+Then enter: `sugi hello.su`.

+`main` is the starting point of the program. `println` is a built-in function thats prints the value passed to it.

 That's it.
 Next let's do some simple arithmetic.